amonks/wafelijzer/README.md

 3.	**Stay lazy:** You already use services like bandcamp, soundcloud, vimeo, and youtube.
 Wafelijzer automatically pulls your content from these services so you don't have to type the same shit over and over.

+## Demo

+There's a demo running at [http://wafelijzer-demo.herokuapp.com/](http://wafelijzer-demo.herokuapp.com/)

+You can log into the [admin page](http://wafelijzer-demo.herokuapp.com/) with the username `admin@example.com` and the password `password`.

 ## 5-Minute Install

 To set up Wafelijzer you'll need a Mac.
 Or any other computer, provided it has [git](http://git-scm.com/downloads) installed, and a working `ruby` environment.